 Buy Here: BMW N20 VRSF Upgraded Charge Pipe

 2. Masata N20 Chargepipe Upgrade

-Masata makes our favorite products for European folks as they are based out of the UK and have unmatched quality for the price.
+Masata makes our favorite products for International folks as they are based out of the UK and have unmatched quality for the price and ship all over the world.
 Masata offers two chargepipes: one for all F20 and F30 N20 and N26 engines and a separate for all F10 and F11's.

 Their chargepipes come with 1/8" bungs for methanol injection and come in a coated black finish on top of some aluminum piping.

 Evolution Racewerks (ER) also makes some incredible aftermarket products for BMW engines.
 Like the VRSF option above, ER backs their N20 chargepipe with a lifetime warranty.
 It features two 1/8" NPT bungs for water methanol injection.
 It's a bit pricier but some may prefer the looks and/or idea of having two meth bungs rather than one.
 The N20 ER CP also comes finished as brushed or polished for free.
 The anodized black option is an extra $35 or so.

 Price: $314.96 - $350.96